draconisPW/PWMAngband/docs/attack.rst

 Hold Monster:
   Paralyses a monster until you hit them
-  Increased chance of player getting a critical hit Normal duration 3-8 turns
+  Increases chance of player getting a critical hit Normal duration 3-8 turns

 ..